 Customer concentration.
-We derived 22% of our total revenues in 2018 from one global Tier 1 mobile and fixed operator groups.
+We derived 27% of our total revenues in 2019 and 22% of our total revenues in 2018 from two global Tier 1 mobile and fixed operator groups.
 While we have some visibility into the likely scope of the customers' projects, our relationships are conducted solely on a purchase order basis and we do not have any commitment for future purchase orders from these customers.
 The loss of any of such third parties could harm our results of operations and financial condition.